GiuliaPao/AI-project/README.md

 # AI-project
-Implementation and comparison of bacward and forward chaining for entailment in propositional logic
+Implementation and comparison of backward and forward chaining for entailment in propositional logic